henrikmelin/h3ppy/joss/paper.md

 # Summary

 `h3ppy` is an open source Python package for modelling and fitting the spectrum of the tri-hydrogen cation H$_3^+$.
-This molecular ion is a main component of the charged particle ionospheres of the giant planets (Jupiter, Saturn, Uranus, and Neptune), and observations of these systems span over 30 years [@Miller:2020], using facilities such as ground-based telescopes (e.g. Keck, Very Large Telescope, Infrared Telescope Facility), orbital spacecraft (e.g. Cassini and Juno), and space-based observatories (the James Webb Space Telescope).
-By fitting the H$_3^+$ spectra, physical properties can be determined: 1) the temperature of the upper atmosphere and 2) the column integrated density of H$_3^+$. `h3ppy` provides the tools to both model the H$_3^+$ spectrum and perform these spectral retrievals.
+This molecular ion is a main component of the charged particle ionospheres of the giant planets (Jupiter, Saturn, Uranus, and Neptune), and observations of these systems span over 30 years [@Miller:2020], using facilities such as ground-based telescopes (e.g. Keck, Very Large Telescope, Infrared Telescope Facility), orbital spacecraft (e.g. Cassini and Juno), and space-based observatories (James Webb Space Telescope).
+By fitting the H$_3^+$ spectra, physical properties can be determined: 1) the temperature of the upper atmosphere and 2) the column integrated density of H$_3^+$.
+The spatial and temporal distribution of these parameters reveal the processes and dynamics that govern the upper atmopsheres of the giant planets. `h3ppy` provides the tools to both model the H$_3^+$ spectrum and perform these spectral retrievals.

 # Statement of need